Nikon D3100 vs D5600

 An illustration of the physical size and weight of the Nikon D3100 and the Nikon D5600 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D3100 – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5600 is somewhat larger (1 percent) than the Nikon D3100.
 However, the D5600 is markedly lighter (8 percent) than the D3100.
 In this context, it is worth noting that neither the D3100 nor the D5600 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Nikon Lens Catalog.
+You can compare the optics available in the Nikon Lens Catalog.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will naturally be influenced heavily by the price.
+The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The D3100 was launched at a somewhat lower price (by 14 percent) than the D5600, which makes it more attractive for photographers on a tight budget.
-Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
+Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 The sensor area in the D5600 is 3 percent bigger.
 They nevertheless have the same format factor of 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.